-Inflation 2.50%

-Salary Increases 3.5% to 11.5% including Inflation
+Salary Increases 3.6% to 11.85% including Inflation

-Discount Rate 4.05%
+Discount Rate 3.77%

-All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.

-etirees 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
+Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate covergence).

+Statement No. 68.

-2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates set-forward for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate covergence) to account for future mortality improvements subject to the floor.